Weight Loss Program

 Remember, “Performance is improved when performance is measured.”
 Train hard and expect success!

-The HCG Diet – Medical HCG also available by consultation.
+The HCG Diet – Medical HCG is also available by consultation.

-HCG Diet in a nutshell: The below diet is to be used in conjunction with medically supervised HCG administration only.
-Without using HCG this is dangerously low in calorie diet and can lead to lean muscle mass wasting.
+In a nutshell: The below diet is to be used in conjunction with medically supervised HCG administration only.
+Without using HCG this is a dangerously low in calorie diet and can lead to lean muscle mass wasting.